 Except following a Change in Control, if the Participant terminates employment in breach of any covenants and conditions subsequent set forth in Section 16 and becomes employed by a competitor of the Company within one year after the date of exercise of any Option or the receipt or payment of any Award, the Participant shall pay to the Company an amount equal to any gain from the exercise of the Option or the value of the Award other than Options, in each case measured by the amount reported as taxable compensation to the Participant by the Company for federal and/or provincial income tax purposes and in the case of Options that are incentive stock options, in an amount equal to the amount that would have been reported as taxable income were such Options not incentive stock options, and in each case without regard to any subsequent fluctuation in the market price of the shares of Stock.
-Any such amount due hereunder shall be paid by the Participant within thirty days of becoming employed by a competitor upon demand presented by the authorized agents of the Company.
+Any such amount due hereunder shall be paid by the authorized agents of the Company.
 By accepting an Option or other Award hereunder, the Participant is authorizing the Company to withhold, to the extent permitted by law, the amount owed to the Company hereunder from any amounts that the Company may owe to the Participant in any capacity whatsoever.